soumyadipdas37/finescoop.github.io/source/_posts/home_secretary_priti_patel_comes_under_fire_as_deportations_crash_to_their_lowest_level_ever.md

 Figures show that the number of illegal immigrants, visa overstayers and foreign criminals leaving the UK fell by an astonishing 34 per cent last year.
 The figures were quietly released last week and could fall even further after it emerged Home Office lawyers are discreetly dropping challenges to dozens of asylum and immigration cases before they are even heard by judges.
 There are now fresh calls for the Home Secretary to clamp down on the record number of migrants making the treacherous trip across the Channel.
-Sir John Hayes, chairman of the new Common Sense Group of Tory parliamentarians, said last night Ms Patel was ‘trying to do the right thing’, but added: ‘She needs the support of Parliament to deliver on what the public expect – a radical change of the law on asylum and immigration.
+Sir John Hayes, chairman of the new Common Sense Group of Tory parliamentarians, said last night Ms Patel was ‘trying to do the right thing’, but added ‘She needs the support of Parliament to deliver on what the public expect – a radical change of the law on asylum and immigration.
 Figures show that the number of illegal immigrants, visa overstayers and foreign criminals leaving the UK fell by an astonishing 34 per cent last year.
 Pictured, a group of people thought to be migrants being brought into Dover on August 27
 ‘People are sick and tired of our borders – which we voted to take back control of – being seen to be porous.’
 Sir John said Britain must continue to offer asylum to those fleeing war, but that many migrants were being exploited by criminal gangs to reach Britain.
 He added that legislation was needed to tackle the problem of migrants being encouraged by lawyers to ‘game the system’ and keep launching legal attempts to avoid deportation even if their asylum claims failed.